ewcchan/apis/management/index.md

 # Overview
 {: #index}

-You can manage APIs natively in {{site.data.keyword.Bluemix}} whether they're associated with any Cloud Foundry runtime, an {{site.data.keyword.openwhisk_short}} action, or a growing list of integrated {{site.data.keyword.Bluemix_notm}} services such as the {{site.data.keyword.appconserviceshort}} service.
+You can manage APIs natively in {{site.data.keyword.Bluemix}} whether they're associated with any Cloud Foundry runtime, a {{site.data.keyword.openwhisk_short}} action, or a growing list of integrated {{site.data.keyword.Bluemix_notm}} services such as the {{site.data.keyword.appconserviceshort}} service.
 Managing your APIs allows you to control usage, increase adoption and track statistics.

 API management is integrated into the following {{site.data.keyword.Bluemix_notm}} services:
 * Cloud Foundry applications
 * IBM App Connect
-* OpenWhisk action APIs
+* {{site.data.keyword.openwhisk_short}} action APIs

 As displayed in the following diagram, API management works by inserting a fast and lightweight gateway in front of existing cloud endpoints.
 The gateway, referred to as the API Gateway in the diagram, is responsible for responding to incoming API calls from applications.
 The API Gateway provides a comprehensive set of API policies for security, traffic management, mediation, acceleration, and non-HTTP protocol support.